 Become a Reviewer

-If you're interested in serving as a reviewer of IJIET, please fill out the Application Form and send it to the editorial office at email@example.com, then your application will be processed in 5 working days (Only Ph.D. holders are qualified to apply for reviewers).
+If you're interested in serving as a reviewer of IJIET, please send your application request to the editorial office at firstname.lastname@example.org, then your application will be processed in 5 working days (Only Ph.D. holders are qualified to apply for reviewers).

 You should not accept a review assignment if you have a potential competing interest, including the following: